 This procedure safeguards against overpayment for services not delivered.
 This is true not just for recurring monthly total charges(like internet or phone) but also for those set up for automatic payment.
 The reason for this is that special offers and discounts may eventually end.
 So keep a watch on your bills if your supplier raises individual prices; if they do, you’ll have to either renegotiate or look for a new service.

 2. Recognizing Fraud

 Reconciling your financial accounts at the end of each month can help you keep track of your cash flow and catch any mistakes or fraudulent activity sooner.
 In addition, you’ll be on the lookout for anything out of the ordinary and ready to take swift action if necessary.

 3. Accurately Allocating Monetary Resources

-If you are routinely comparing your receipts and payments, you may lessen the likelihood of running out of money.
-It’s possible that your cash flow is being negatively affected by unpaid bills from consumers.
+If you are routinely comparing your receipts and overdue payments, you may lessen the likelihood of running out of money.
+It’s possible that your revenue flow is being negatively affected by unpaid invoices from consumers.